apollographql/apollo-server/docs/source/graphiql.md

 ---
-title: GraphiQL
+title: GraphiQL IDE
-description: How to set up GraphiQL with Apollo Server
+description: How to set up GraphiQL with Apollo Server to explore your API with docs and auto-completion.
 ---

 Apollo Server allows you to easily use [GraphiQL](https://github.com/graphql/graphiql).
 Here's how: